History of the African National Congress: International relations

 For much of its time in exile, the ANC was treated with hostility by the United States and United Kingdom.
 In a 1986 speech, U.S. President Ronald Reagan condemned acts of "calculated terror" by elements of the ANC, which he said were "creating the conditions for racial war".
 Two years later, the U.S. State Department classified the ANC as a terrorist organisation, noting that, though it publicly denied targeting civilians, it had been responsible for civilian deaths.
 Neither the ANC nor Mandela were removed from the U.S. terror watch list until 2008.
 U.K. Prime Minister Margaret Thatcher also called the ANC a terrorist organisation in 1987, although the ANC continued to maintain its London office in Islington, which it occupied from 1978 to 1994 and which is now marked with a plaque.

 On the other side of the Cold War divide, the ANC had a close relationship with the Soviet Union, which was staunchly opposed to the apartheid government, including in regional conflicts in Angola and Mozambique.
-Ellis has suggested that much of the Soviet support to the ANC came through the ANC’s close relationship with the SACP, but, according to Vladimir Shubin, another historian, the ANC had “direct access” to the Soviet leadership from the 1960s.
-In 1961, SACP leaders Moses Kotane (also a senior ANC member) and Yusuf Dadoo visited Moscow to outline the party’s plans to launch an armed struggle, and secured the support of the ruling Communist Party of the Soviet Union.
+Ellis has suggested that much of the Soviet support to the ANC came through the ANC's close relationship with the SACP, but, according to Vladimir Shubin, another historian, the ANC had “direct access” to the Soviet leadership from the 1960s.
+In 1961, SACP leaders Moses Kotane (also a senior ANC member) and Yusuf Dadoo visited Moscow to outline the party's plans to launch an armed struggle, and secured the support of the ruling Communist Party of the Soviet Union.
 Tambo himself visited Moscow in April 1963, and in subsequent years the ANC sent regular delegations to Moscow.

 In return, the organisation received substantial Soviet support.
 From 1962, ANC members identified as potential leaders were sent to the Soviet Union for academic and political training, and thousands of MK recruits were sent for basic and specialised military training in the Soviet Union over subsequent decades.
-Between 1979 to 1989, at Tambo's request came to Angola to lead training programmes at the MK camps.
+Between 1979 and 1989, at Tambo's request came to Angola to lead training programmes at the MK camps.
 According to the Russian government, between 1963 and 1990, the Soviet Union provided the ANC with assistance worth about 61 million roubles, including 36 million roubles for military supplies (including tens of thousands of guns), 12 million roubles for other supplies, and the rest for technical assistance and training.
-This financial and technical support continued well into 1990, with the relationship remaining close enough that Slovo and ANC Secretary-General Alfred Nzo were reportedly in Moscow when the South African government announced Mandela’s release and the ANC’s unbanning.
+This financial and technical support continued well into 1990, with the relationship remaining close enough that Slovo and ANC Secretary-General Alfred Nzo were reportedly in Moscow when the South African government announced Mandela's release and the ANC's unbanning.